telemaxx/Garmin-Connect-Export/README.md

                         the directory to export to (default: './YYYY-MM- DD_garmin_connect_export')
   -w [WORKFLOWDIRECTORY], --workflowdirectory [WORKFLOWDIRECTORY]
-                        if downloading activity(format: 'original'),
+                        if downloading activity(format: 'original' and
-                        copy the file to this directory (default: not copying) -u, --unzip           if downloading ZIP files (format: 'original'), unzip the file and removes the ZIP file --delete [DELETE [DELETE ...]]
+                        --unzip), copy the file given a friendly filename to this directory (default: not copying) -u, --unzip           if downloading ZIP files (format: 'original'), unzip the file and removes the ZIP file --delete [DELETE [DELETE ...]]